FACN8/TheHooligans/README.md

 ---

-## Current limitations and future goals
+##:fast_forward:  Current limitations and future goals
 ### Limitations:
 - The app works for the current month, and for the next one we need to setup the reservation table again.
 - No real source of data about hostels and cties , its all hard coded.